divega/EntityFramework.Docs/entity-framework/ef6/modeling/designer/defining-query-ef-designer.md

     </EntityType>
 ```

+>[!NOTE]
-> **Note:** If later you run the **Update Model Wizard** dialog, any changes made to the storage model, including defining queries, will be overwritten.
+> If later you run the **Update Model Wizard** dialog, any changes made to the storage model, including defining queries, will be overwritten.